ArnoVel/structure-identification/readme.md

 * One dimensional on synthetic data (can be applied to estimate marginal complexity)
 * Two dimensional on synthetic data (as an example of causality-agnostic distribution fitting)

+## Experiments and Visualisations
+Unless exceptions, every picture and experiment reported can be seen in [the tests/data subdir](./tests/data).
+However, for particularly large files or high number of pictures, a [different picture-only repo](https://github.com/ArnoVel/causal-pictures) is available!